matu6968/web-hp-eprint-clone/README.md

 ### To be clear and to not get a C&D from HP, the core isn't similar to HP ePrint (printing over e-mail) just it's functions are similar between them (aka printing files remotely to Your printer)

 ## Features
-- Printing PDF, any image file, text, [encoded html render .ini files](https://git.fluffy.pw/matu6968/web-hp-eprint-clone/wiki/Encoded-.ini-files-that-prints-out-a-url), MS Office documents (gets converted to a .pdf files first then print out) and HTML files
+- Printing PDF, any image file, text, [encoded html render .ini files](https://git.fluffy.pw/matu6968/web-hp-eprint-clone/wiki/Encoded-.ini-files-that-prints-out-a-url), MS Office documents (gets converted to a .pdf file first then print out) and HTML files
 - custom print quality and page index options
 - REST API
 - NSFW scanning (requires DeepAI PRO account and API key)